heyzwming/AndrewNg-ML-note-md/week1 Welcome/章节2 Linear Regression with One Variable.md

 ## 9、Cost Function-Intuition Ⅱ(代价函数Ⅱ)

-A contour plot is a graph that contains many contour lines.
-A contour line of a two variable function has a constant value at all points of the same line.
+A contour plot(等值线图) is a graph that contains many contour lines.
+A contour line of a two variable function has a constant value(常数值) at all points of the same line.
 An example of such a graph is the one to the right below.

-Taking any color and going along the 'circle', one would expect to get the same value of the cost function.
-For example, the three green points found on the green line above have the same value for $J(\Theta_0, \Theta_1)$ and as a result, they are found along the same line.
-The circled x displays the value of the cost function for the graph on the left when $\Theta_0$ = 800 and $\Theta_1$ = -0.15.Taking another h(x) and plotting its contour plot, one gets the following graphs:

-When $\Theta_0$ = 360 and $\Theta_1$ = 0,the value of $J(\Theta_0, \Theta_1)$ in the contour plot gets closer to the center thus reducing the cost function error.
-Now giving our hypothesis function a slightly positive slope results in a better fit of the data.

-The graph above minimizes the cost function as much as possible and consequently, the result of θ_1 and θ_0 tend to be around 0.12 and 250 respectively.
-Plotting those values on our graph to the right seems to put our point in the center of the inner most 'circle'.

 ![9.1](http://m.qpic.cn/psb?/V12umJF70r2BEK/nLM.TKYWs0Ue9TQFUe4eOs9v*5iC.QYpX1B6qzs7QHc!/b/dN8AAAAAAAAA&bo=sgbhAgAAAAARB2c!&rf=viewer_4)